Jcct100/WDI_PROJECT_2/README.md

 `<p><%=  foodbank.email   %></p>`
 `<p><%=  foodbank.website %></p>`

 This led me to check the syntax first.
 After checking all the syntaxs were correct.
 I installed MongoCampus to check my database.
 I noticed there were two databases.
 I went back to my code and check the name of the database  in index.js and db/seeds.js.
 I found out that there is a typo in one of the name which resulted in creating two databases.
-After correcting the spelling mistake the
+After correcting the spelling mistake the problem was resolved.

 ### Feature backlog:
 If I have more time I would like to work more on the user experience side of the website.
-There are a few changes I would like to implement.

-I would like to add google Map API so it can display all the local food banks nearby, and adding a search bar so user can find local foodbanks by typing in their post code.
+Another would be to add google Map API so it can display all the local food banks nearby, and adding a search bar so user can find local foodbanks by typing in their post code.

 ### Final thoughts:

 Overall I am very happy with this project.
 I only had 5 days to learn all the technologies required to build a full-stack RESTful application, I was able to apply everything I have learnt very quicky.

+ Throughout this project, I have found effective ways to learn new technologies and become better at following documentations online.
+Now graduated I feel more confidence in keeping up to date and learning new technologies.